magnus-lycka/gocd-pipeline-builder/README.md

                             Prompt for config parameter without echo.
       --set-test-config SET_TEST_CONFIG
                             Set some sections in config first.
 (For test setup.)
-      --dump-test-config DUMP_TEST_CONFIG
-                            Copy of some sections of new GoCD configuration XML file.
-      -d DUMP, --dump DUMP  Copy of new GoCD configuration XML file.
-      -v, --verbose         Write status of created pipeline.

 -c and -C/-P are two ways of providing the same information: